 After the first two numbers, almost nothing about the character of the music could be guessed from a mere reading of Brecht's text.
-Even in the second number, where Lindbergh announces that he is an American and reveals his native courage, the jazzy' idiom is stressedly European and the 'brave' tone stressedly unheroic.
-In the very next number Weill removes the protagonist not only from his home country but also from his century: the aviator sings of his flight-equipment in the tones of a Mus-sorgskian Old Believer.
-Each 'historical' allusion in the score has its own expressive and formal function.
-The three-part invention of the 'Fog' chorus does not comment on Bach-despite the direct reference to the C minor Fugue of the first book of the 48: it merely reflects what Weill described as Fog's 'reactionary' attitudes.
-There is nothing nebulous about the counterpoint, yet its rigidity and final paralysis explain why Fog has to order the more dynamic 'Snowstorm' to continue the ascault upon the flier.
+Even in the second number, where Lindbergh announces that he is an American and reveals his native courage, the 'jazzy' idiom is stressedly European and the 'brave' tone stressedly unheroic.
+In the very next number Weill removes the protagonist not only from his home country but also from his century: the aviator sings of his flight kit in the tones of a priest or cantor from Mussorgsky's time.
+Each new 'historical' allusion in the score has its own expressive and formal function.
+The three-part invention of the 'Fog' chorus is not a comment on Bach - despite the direct reference to the C minor Fugue of the first book of the '48'; it is a comment on what Weill described as Fog's 'reactionary' attitudes.
+There is nothing nebulous about the counterpoint, yet its rigidity and final paralysis explain why Fog has to order the more dynamic 'Snowstorm' to continue the assault upon the flier.
 However, Lindbergh's greatest enemy, as Weill remarked, is neither Fog nor Storm, but the enemy within.
-The hypnotic song of sleep transforms motives from Lindbergh's opening 'jazz' number into a lullaby for some modern Mephistopheles to sing to Faust beside the banks of the Elbe.
+The hypnotic song of Sleep transforms motives from Lindbergh's opening 'jazz' number into a lullaby for some modern Mephistopheles to sing to Faust beside the banks of the Elbe.

-Stage by stage, the neo-classical and neo-romantic elements in the score are drawn ever more closely together until in the last two numbers they are fused.
-The penultimate number is a sinfonia in C minor.
-It refers to the public rejoicings, but does not directly evoke them.
-The gravity of tone prepares for the finale, where the text's general conclusions are significantly modified and deepened by the music.
-Today no less than in the Twenties, we perhaps need to be reminded that technological progress is not synonymous with progress in other fields; that man may 'raise himself up'

-only to fall from a greater height than before; and that even if he does not fall, achievement is, among other things, a means of discovering what has yet to be achieved.
+Stage by stage the neo-classical and neo-romantic elements in the score are drawn ever more closely together until in the last two numbers they are fused.
+The music of the penultimate number - a sinfonia for orchestra - takes a sober view of Lindbergh's 'triumph', while that of the finale contains a note of general warning.
+Today, no less than in the 1920s, we perhaps need to be reminded that technological progress is not synonymous with progress in other fields; that man may 'raise himself up' only to fall from a greater height than before; and that even if he does not fall, achievement is, among other things, a means of discovering what has yet to be achieved.